jannahhh/El3eyada-UI/README.md

 ## Technology Stack
 - **Adobe XD:** Used for designing the UI with high fidelity prototypes.
-- Add other technologies used in the project like frameworks, databases, etc.

 ## Getting Started
 To explore the prototype, follow these steps:
 1. Download the Adobe XD file from [link to Adobe XD file].
 2. Open the file in Adobe XD to view the project and interact with the prototype.

-## How to Contribute
-Interested in contributing to the El3eyada project?
-Please read our [contribution guidelines](url_to_contribution_guidelines).

-## License
-This project is licensed under the [License Name] - see the [LICENSE.md](url_to_license) file for details.

-## Contact
-For more information, please contact [Your Name] at [Your Email].